How to extract text from images: a comparison of 10 free OCR tools

 • Languages: 150+

-OCRonline/ PROS: CONS:
+OCRonline / PROS: CONS:

-• Excellent recognition quality
+Excellent recognition quality Registration needed

-Online OCR5.
-Online OCR
+7. Online OCR

 • Input image file types: JPG, JPEG, BMP, TIFF, GIF